Control of three dimensional water waves: Strategy of Proof and Some Notations

 \subsection{Unique Continuation and Strong $ \Ltwo $-Observability}

-We adapt the uniqueness-compactness argument of Bardos-Lebeau-Rauch~\cite{BLR} to eliminate the remainder term and obtain the strong $ \Ltwo $-observability.
+We use the uniqueness-compactness argument of Bardos--Lebeau--Rauch~\cite{BLR} to eliminate the remainder term and obtain the strong $ \Ltwo $-observability.
 This argument derives the strong observability from the weak observability and the unique continuation property of the linear equation, which is, in our case equation~\eqref{eq:intro-equation-pseudo-diff-sys}.
 However, this equation has a fractional (hence non-analytical with respect to~$ \xi $) symbol, so Carleman's estimate does not seem to apply directly.
-We then use a perturbative argument (by contradiction), and reduces the problem to proving only the unique continuation property of the equation linearized around the equilibrium state, that is $ \eta = 0 $, which is a constant coefficient equation,
+We then use a perturbative argument (by contradiction), and reduce the problem to proving only the unique continuation property of the equation linearized around the equilibrium state, that is $ \eta = 0 $, which is a constant coefficient equation,